stephencweiss/stephencharlesweiss.com/content/blog/2019-07-31/state-reducer-usereducer.md

 ## Conclusion
 When I came across a project that used Redux or another state management tool, I never really understood how it all worked.
 I could use it, butt I never felt comfortable.

-After reading through Robin’s tutorials, I was able to return with fresh eyes and implemented it within my own project.
-It’s a great feeling when things click!
+After reading through Robin's tutorials, I was able to return with fresh eyes and implemented it within my own project.
+It's a great feeling when things click!
 Hopefully this write up will help someone else experience that same feeling.

 ## Footnotes
 * <sup>1</sup> [Hooks API Reference – React](https://reactjs.org/docs/hooks-reference.html#usereducer)